-auto-handle-prereqs If present, MySQL Installer attempts to download and install some software prerequisites, not currently present. that can be resolved with minimal intervention.
-If thesilent option is not present, you are presented with installation pages for each prerequisite.
-If the auto-handle-prereqs options is omitted, packages with missing prerequisites are not installed. continue Continues processing the next product when an error is caught while processing the action blocks containing arguments for each product.
-If not specified the whole operation is aborted in case of an error. help Shows the options and available arguments for the corresponding action.
-If present the action is not executed, only the help is shown, so other action-related options are ignored as well. mos-password=password Sets the My Oracle Support (MOS) user's password for commercial versions of the MySQL Installer. mos-user=user_name Specifies the My Oracle Support (MOS) user name for access to the commercial version of MySQL Installer.
-If not present, only the products in the bundle, if any, are available to be installed.
+--auto-handle-preregs If present, MySQL Installer attempts to download and install some software prerequisites, not currently present. that can be resolved with minimal intervention.
+If the --silent option is not present, you are presented with installation pages for each prerequisite.
+If the --auto-handle-preregs options is omitted, packages with missing prerequisites are not installed.
+Continues processing the next product when an error is caught --continue while processing the action blocks containing arguments for each product.
+If not specified the whole operation is aborted in case of an error.
+Shows the options and available arguments for the corresponding --help action.
+If present the action is not executed, only the help is shown, so other action-related options are ignored as well.
+Sets the My Oracle Support (MOS) user's password for --mos-password=password commercial versions of the MySQL Installer.

+--only-ga-products

+Restricts the product set to include GA products only.

+--setup-type=setup_type

-only-ga-products Restricts the product set to include GA products only. setup-type=setup_type Installs a predefined set of software.
-The setup type can be one of the following: Server: Installs a single MySQL server Client: Installs client programs and libraries (excludes MySQL connectors) • Full: Installs everything (excludes MySQL connectors) • Custom: Installs user-selected products.
+Installs a predefined set of software.
+The setup type can be one of the following:

+- Server: Installs a single MySQL server - Client: Installs client programs and libraries (excludes MySQL connectors) - Full: Installs everything (excludes MySQL connectors) - Custom: Installs user-selected products.
 This is the default option.

+Non-custom setup types are valid only when no other MySQL products are installed.

+--show-settings

-Note Non-custom setup types are valid only when no other MySQL products are installed. show-settings Displays the available options for the selected product, by passing in the product name after -showsettings. silent Disable confirmation prompts.
-Examples: mysqlinstallerconsole.exein stall j;8.0.29, net;8.0.28silent MySQLInstallerConsole install : server;8.0.30::port=3307;server_id=2:type=user;user=foo
+Displays the available options for the selected product, by passing in the product name after -showsettings.

+--silent

+Disable confirmation prompts.

+'''

+mysqlinstallerconsole.exe --install j;8.0.29, net;8.0.28 --silent

+'''

+MySQLInstallerConsole install server; 8.0.30::port=3307; server_id=2:type=user; user=foo